jurocknsail/yncrea-cloudcomputing/docs/kubernetes.md

 	Kubernetes will handle that by instantiating *two* additional **Pods** to handle more workload.

-	You can easily check by doing `kubebctl get pods`.
+	You can easily check by doing `kubectl get pods`.

 1. Refresh your browser several times and monitor how the hostname of your microservice changes.